tutorial

 The MCP Ecosystem in Numbers#

 The protocol launched in November 2024.
-Here's how fast it's grown:
+The growth since then has been extraordinary:

 MCP Server Growth